 How is Irish Whiskey Made?

 Irish whiskey is made quite differently from Scotch whisky.
-For one, distillation occurs three times during the entire process, which leads to it being light.
-Irish whiskey also used raw, kiln-dried barley instead of the wholly-malted barley Scotch whisky makes use of.
+For one, distillation occurs three times during the entire process, which leads to it being light and smooth.
+Irish whiskey also uses raw, kiln-dried barley instead of the wholly-malted barley Scotch whisky makes use of.

 The Irish tend to use smaller pot stills as well, versus the Scots which have a wider variety of distilling methods.